gocardless/companies-house-rest/README.md

 resource(s) which it reads.

 ### .pscs
 This method implements the [list] method(https://developer.companieshouse.gov.uk/api/docs/company/company_number/persons-with-significant-control/persons-with-significant-control.html).
-It will one or more request againsts this API, as necessary, to obtain the full list of company persons of significant control.
+It will make one or more request againsts this API, as necessary, to obtain the full list of company persons of significant control.
 It returns only the values under the `items` key from the resource(s) which it reads.

 ### Other API Methods
 While there are other resources exposed by the